-Insider Insider groupswork very closely to the government regularly and are the experts who advise the government on specific issues.
+Insider groups work very closely with the government regularly and are the experts who advise the government on specific issues.
 Examples include the British Medical Association (BMA) and Trade Union Congress (TUC).
-The former looks after the rights of medical workers but also contains within it vast amounts of knowledge about medicine and the medical industry and so are used when the government are making decisions about things like the NHS.
+The former looks after the rights of medical workers, but also contains within it vast amounts of knowledge about medicine and the medical industry, and so are used when the government are making decisions about things like the NHS.

-External insider groups differ from insider groups in that they are not asked for guidance regularly like insider groups.
+External insider groups differ from insider groups in that they are not asked for guidance as regularly as insider groups.

-A group can also be something comically called a 'prison group' - one that the government is so heavily involved with that it practically owns it.
-The English Heritage group is an example of this - this is the group that looks after the country's most prized locations and buildings e.g. Stone Henge.
-Another example of a prison group is the Police Association - the equivalent of a trade union for the police force.
+A group can also be something comically called a 'prison group': a captive group, one that the government is so heavily involved with that it practically owns it.
+The English Heritage group is an example of this; this is the group that looks after the country's most prized locations and buildings, for example Stone Henge.
+Another example of a prison group is the Police Association: the equivalent of a trade union for the police force.

 How Do Pressure Groups Apply Pressure?